flexkube/website/content/documentation/getting-started/installing/cli.md

 The easiest way to get Flexkube CLI	 is to use one of the pre-built release binaries which are available for macOS and Linux.

-See [Github Releases](https://github.com/flexkube/libflexkube/releases) page for finding the latest available release.
+See [Github Releases](https://github.com/flexkube/libflexkube/releases) page to find the latest available release.

 For example, to download version `v0.3.0` on Linux, execute the following command: